What More Than Two Decades of Platform Innovation Taught Me About Strategy

 That’s not a technology problem.
 That’s a strategy problem.

-And after 25 years of building platforms, advising governments, and working with internationally recognized artists and established enterprises, I can tell you that the strategy is everything.
+And after more than two decades of building platforms, working across policy, and collaborating with internationally recognized artists and established enterprises, it becomes clear that the strategy is everything.

-The technology is just the tool that makes authentic relationships scalable.
+Technology is simply the tool that makes that dynamic scalable.